 uxGUM=sn#3.4

 If there are correlated (mutually dependent) input quantities present in the measurement model, the covariances of each pair of input quantities must also be calculated before the propagation stage of the uncertainty evaluation.
-Both the standard uncertainties and the covariances for N input quantities can be conveniently represented in a symmetric (N x N) matrix containing the variance of each quantity (s2) along the diagonal and the covariance between xi and xj in the i, jth element.
+Both the standard uncertainties and the covariances for N input quantities can be represented in a symmetric (N x N) matrix containing the variance of each quantity (s2) along the diagonal and the covariance between xi and xj in the i, jth element.
 This is called the “uncertainty matrix” in the GUM and the “measurement covariance matrix” in the GUM Supplement 2.
-An example given in the GUM, Example H.2, described later in this chapter, demonstrates this scenario using the example of a simultaneous measurement of resistance and reactance with voltage, current and phase as correlated input quantities.
+An example given in the GUM and described later in this chapter, demonstrates this scenario using the example of a simultaneous measurement of resistance and reactance with voltage, current and phase as correlated input quantities [Example H.2, 5].
 Once the uncertainties of the input quantities have been evaluated, they are propagated through the measurement model.
 This requires the sensitivities of the measurand to each input quantity to be calculated to at least a first order approximation.
 The estimates of the input quantities are used in the measurement model to obtain the estimate of the measurand.
 The variances and covariances of the input quantities are combined with the sensitivity coefficients in order to obtain the variance of the measurand.
 The combined standard uncertainty of the measurand is equal to the positive square root of this value.
 The result of the measurement is then presented as the measurand estimate and combined standard uncertainty.
 Alternatively, the uncertainty is expressed in terms of an expanded uncertainty which is derived directly from the combined standard uncertainty.

 GUM Supplements Method